eclipxe13/engineworks-progress-status/README.md

 ## EngineWorks\ProgressStatus\ProgressInterface

 This is the contract for a progress class. it contains a few methods to be implemented:
-- `getStatus`: Retrieve the current status of the progress
+- `getStatus` - Retrieve the current status of the progress
-- `increase`: Change the message and add a value to the current status
+- `increase` - Change the message and add a value to the current status
-- `update`: Change the full status
+- `update` - Change the full status
-- `shouldNotifyChange`: Compare two status to know when should notify the observers
+- `shouldNotifyChange` - Compare two status to know when should notify the observers

 ## EngineWorks\ProgressStatus\Progress